catheism/Catheism/README.md

 3. Initiate and sustain Cat-projects (refer to The CAT framework).

 4. Care for yourself as a cat (refer to The Scripture for CAT-wellbeing practices).
+   Use other science based simple and safe wellbeig tools.

 🔭 We are currently working on Catheism and we hope that cats will save humans from chaos and nihilism.

 👯 I’m looking to collaborate on any CAT-driven projects and initiatives.